MrSparxxx/JustInCase/readme.md

-Just In Case Official MOTD-
+                                                Just In Case Official MOTD

  Most of the rules are mentioned on this page.
 However, mistakes can still occur.
 Therefore, staff may enforce rules to fill up the loopholes that come up.
 If a player is found abusing these loopholes, warnings will be given followed up by a punishment if required.